ntun/sudoku/README.md

 If these nested operations can give arise to multiple subsolutions of the puzzle (which is what this program is doing), I wonder about the upper bound fo the number of iterations needed in order to fully solve the puzzle.
 I am not able to come up with such an upper bound, but I suspect it would require some deep mathematical analysis.
 It could be a research topic that anyone interested in Sudoku could take on.

+# Future Contributions

+I plan to add more non-naive "solve-by-hand" techniques such as X-Wing, XY-Wing, Swordfish, etc into the solver so that it solves __all__ well-formed Sudoku puzzles.

 # Contact

 If anyone has question or feedback, feel free to reach out to me at ntun@iwu.edu.